drileyst/eventPrediction/README.md

 # eventPrediction
-Some data analysis and predictions on event data
+Some data analysis and predictions on event data from a Kaggle competition